 Best Time to See Sunrise in Nepal

-The best time to see sunrise in Nepal depends on the weather and season.
+The best time to see the sunrise in Nepal depends on the weather and season.
 Overall, autumn and spring are regarded as the most ideal ones.
 In autumn, which falls between September and November, the skies are normally very clear following the monsoon season.
 This means you can enjoy clear and sharp views of the mountains with minimal haze.
 The period of spring, between March and May, is also an excellent one since the weather is predictable and the scenery is still clear, not to mention the fact that there are rhododendrons blooming along the trails and hills.

-Winter can be particularly so in elevated regions, but it is extremely chilly in the early morning.
+Winter can be particularly cold in elevated regions, but it is extremely chilly in the early morning.
 The seasons of summer and monsoon are not so trustworthy when it comes to sunrise, as clouds and rain usually cover the mountains.
 So the sunrise still occurs, but more likely you will not see clear peaks at that time.

 Another significant aspect in regard to sunrise views is visibility.
-Weather is a major factor, as the best experience is during clear weather.
+The weather is a major factor, as the best experience is during clear weather.
 Sometimes clouds make it beautiful, yet sometimes they cover the mountains with clouds.
 At lower levels, you may experience pollution and haze, which may hamper your clear view of the sunrise, particularly around urban areas.
 A higher perspective tends to have cleaner air, thus forming sharper and more beautiful views.
 The season and a clear morning can also make a great difference in the experience of the sunrise, hence the need to find the right season and a clear morning.

 Tips for the Best Sunrise Experience

 Watching the sunrise in Nepal is not complicated, although some preparation can make it even better.
-Because the majority of the perspectives involve an early start and occasionally a hike in the dark, it is advisable to plan ahead so as to avoid stress and enjoy the experience to the fullest.
+Because the majority of the perspectives involve an early start and occasionally a hike in the dark, it is advisable to plan so as to avoid stress and enjoy the experience to the fullest.
 The experience can be seamless and unforgettable experience with simple equipment, the right time, and a basic understanding of the weather.

 Tips: